-The budgeted allocation for employee related costs for the 2022/23 financial year totals R355 million, which equals 38% of the total operating expenditure.
+The budgeted allocation for employee related costs for the 2022/2023 financial year totals R355 million, which equals 38% of the total operating expenditure.
 Which is below the norm of 40%.
 The salaries have not been increased by 4,96% as per SALGA agreement.

-The municipality has been very strict in budgeting for overtime and standby, the budget has been strictly set at R0 million.
-The budgeted amount is below the industry norm of 5% of employee related costs.
+The municipality has been very strict in budgeting for overtime and standby, the budget has been strictly set at R17 million which has been bencmarked at 5 % of employee related costs .
+Senior managers have created a plan to reduce and effectively control overtime as well as to re consider employees eligible for standby.